 Maddie Lips grew up in Colorado where she gained a deep love for standing on top of mountains.
 She attended Yale University where she majored in Political Science and rowed for Yale Women’s Crew for four years, serving as elected captain her senior year.
 She also competed for the United States at the Junior and Under 23 World Rowing Championships, and raced at the 2016 U.S. rowing Olympic trials.
 Since hanging up her oars, Maddie has learned about many aspects of U.S. immigration law through her work as a business immigration paralegal, as well as her volunteer work with refugees, immigrants, and detained individuals in Denver.
 She has become passionate about fighting for the rights of immigrants in her community, and plans to leverage her legal education to advocate for immigrants as an attorney.

-Samantha “Sam” Murray is a native of Southern California who joins the Berkeley community after spending the past four years living and working in Washington, D.C.
+Samantha is a native of Southern California who joins the Berkeley community after spending the past four years living and working in Washington, D.C.
 She is passionate about the intersection between law and policy—especially regarding the environment, immigration, and human rights.
-Sam has worked as a policy fellow for the international oceans protection group Oceana, and as a research assistant for Migrant Legal Action Program, a non-profit organization that advocates for migrant farmworkers.
-She is particularly interested in sustainable food production and fair labor laws.
+Sam has worked as a policy fellow for the international oceans protection group Oceana, a legislative aide for California Congressman Sam Farr, and as a research assistant for the nonprofit Migrant Legal Action Program.
 After graduating law school, she hopes to work for the state of California on issues of environmental protection and environmental justice.
 In her free time, Sam loves spending time outside—she is an avid rock climber, a plein air artist, and a PADI divemaster.
 She graduated in 2014 from Williams College with a BA in Political Science.

 Ehsan Sadeghi was born in Tehran and grew up in the Bay Area.
 He returned home after college to work at the San Francisco Office of the Public Defender, the Eviction Defense Collaborative, and the Prison Law Office.
 He remains passionate and curious about issues in the realm of criminal justice.